Code-Institute-Submissions/YoannaLa-my-website-2_OctResub/README.md

 ### User goals
 * user can be learn abouth a CrossFit and become a part of the community especially during Covid time
-* user is able to check out the gallery
+* user is given look-in what the gym is like by visiting the gallery
 * user can send a message if interested in a free introduction class or other query in a form provided

 ## Structure of the website
 The website is created to be easy and user-friendy on all type of devices.
 All parts are designed to achieve high user satisfaction, with four pages with easy navigation buttons,

 ## Wireframes
-* Initial draft of how the website should look like, I've changed few things
+* Initial draft of how the website should look like, I've changed few things as I've learn more about html and css

 <img src="assets/css/images/wireframes1.jpg">
 <img src="assets/css/images/wireframes2.jpg">

 ## Surface
 ### Colors/fonts :
-* Text from the main page was taken from (https://www.crossfit.com/)
+* Some of the text on the main page was taken from (https://www.crossfit.com/)
 * Main font-family: 'Oxygen', sans-serif; secondary:'Roboto'
 * Font: normal;
 * Color: green rgb(94, 90, 90);